gabrielc42/design-patterns/design-patterns.md

-design patterns:
+# design patterns:

-builder: collects many constructors into one tight constructor
+**builder:** collects many constructors into one tight constructor

-factory: class that gathers classes of similar extension/implementations
+**factory:** class that gathers classes of similar extension/implementations

-prototype: copy original object to a new object, then modify it accordingly
+**prototype:** copy original object to a new object, then modify it accordingly

-singleton: one object instantiation to a class
+**singleton:** one object instantiation to a class

-adapter: constructor's instance of a different abstract/interface type, translates paramerters to appropriate format and directly calls one or several methods of the wrapped object
+**adapter:** constructor's instance of a different abstract/interface type, translates paramerters to appropriate format and directly calls one or several methods of the wrapped object

-bridge:
-separate out responsibilities into different abstract classes
+**bridge:** separate out responsibilities into different abstract classes
 - when parent abstract class defines basic rules, then concrete classes add rules
 - abstract class that references objects, abstract methods that will be defined in each of the concrete classes

-composite: treating individual objects and compositions of objects in the same way
+**composite:** treating individual objects and compositions of objects in the same way

-decorator: additional things added to an object statically or dynamically, enhanced interface to original object
+**decorator:** additional things added to an object statically or dynamically, enhanced interface to original object

-*facade: encapsulates complex subsystem behind a simple interface
+**facade:** encapsulates complex subsystem behind a simple interface
 - can makes changes to existing subsystem and not affect client
 - think complexity of car starting -> startEngine() and stopEngine()

-flyweight: share parts of object state between multiple objects
+**flyweight:** share parts of object state between multiple objects

-proxy:
+**proxy:**
 - simplified version of complex or heavy object (skeleton object)
 - when original object is present in different address space, and we want to represent it locally
 - add a layer of security to underlying object

-chain of responsibility: processing objects responsible for a command, forwards command to next processor, etc.
+**chain of responsibility:** processing objects responsible for a command, forwards command to next processor, etc.

-command: encapsulates what method to call, the method's arguments, and the object to which the method belongs for performing a given action
+**command:** encapsulates what method to call, the method's arguments, and the object to which the method belongs for performing a given action

-interpreter: defines the grammar of a particular language in an object-oriented way which can be evaluated by the interpreter itself
+**interpreter:** defines the grammar of a particular language in an object-oriented way which can be evaluated by the interpreter itself

-iterator: iterates through objects
+**iterator:** iterates through objects

-mediator: object that takes care of interaction between dependent objects
+**mediator:** object that takes care of interaction between dependent objects

-memento: implement undoable actions, saves state of object at instance and restoring if actions performed need to be undone
+**memento:** implement undoable actions, saves state of object at instance and restoring if actions performed need to be undone

-null object: instantiation of a 'do nothing' class to not deal w/ null references
+**null object:** instantiation of a 'do nothing' class to not deal w/ null references

-observer: allows objects to notify other objects about changes in their state
+**observer:** allows objects to notify other objects about changes in their state

-state: object changing behavior when its internal state changes
+**state:** object changing behavior when its internal state changes

-strategy: set of behaviors -> interchangeable objects inside original context object
+**strategy:** set of behaviors -> interchangeable objects inside original context object

-template: skeleton of algorithm in base class and subclasses override steps w/out changing algorithim's structure
+**template:** skeleton of algorithm in base class and subclasses override steps w/out changing algorithim's structure

-visitor: new operation w/out introducing modifications to existing object structure
+**visitor:** new operation w/out introducing modifications to existing object structure

-object pool: pool of objects initialized and kept for retrieval and return when cost to create object of the class is high and number of such objects that will be needed at a particular time is not much when pool object is immutable
+**object pool:** pool of objects initialized and kept for retrieval and return
+- when cost to create object of the class is high and number of such objects that will be needed at a particular time is not much

-RAII:
+- when pool object is immutable

+**RAII:** *todo

+**newtype:** *todo